Jofre-Problem/JofreHUD-Base/readme.md

 - resource/particlesystempreviewpanel.res (-> ypos "00" on line 46)

 ## HUD Changes
 The main changes that I have made are changing the font definitions to default OS system ones.
-Example: Windows -> Segoe UI & Linux -> Verdana
-My reason to do this, was because I have noticed a huge smooth due to this changes in my low-medium laptop, as well, other friends have notified the same results.
+Example: Windows -> Segoe UI My reason to do this, was because I have noticed a huge smooth due to this changes in my low-medium laptop, as well, other friends have notified the same results.

 ## Compatibily with other HUDS
 I will asumme that you are not someone familiar with hud editing, but you would really like to add this to your HUD.
 First of everything you need a text editor.
-- Windows: NotePad++
-- Linux: Visual Studio Code or Sublime Text
+- Windows: Visual Studio Code

 Now, you need to add the HUD files of your hud into this one.
 - Locate yourself inside of /jofrehud-master/